Sintayew4/vscode-docs/docs/containers/overview.md

 In addition, you can use the Problems panel (`kb(workbench.actions.view.problems)`) to view common errors for `Dockerfile` and `docker-compose.yml` files.

 ## Generating Docker files

-You can add Docker files to your workspace by opening the Command Palette (`kb(workbench.action.showCommands)`) and using **Docker: Add Docker Files to Workspace** command.
+****You can add Docker files to your workspace by opening the Command Palette (`kb(workbench.action.showCommands)`) and using **Docker: Add Docker Files to Workspace** command.
 The command will generate `Dockerfile` and `.dockerignore` files and add them to your workspace.
-The command will also ask you if you want to add Docker Compose files as well, but this is optional.
+The command will also ask you if you want to add Docker Compose files as well, but this is opti onal.

 The extension can scaffold Docker files for most popular development languages (C#, Node.js, Python, Ruby, Go, and Java) and customizes the generated Docker files accordingly.
 When these files are created, we also create the necessary artifacts to provide debugging support for Node.js, Python, and .NET (C#).